 This assessment was multi-phased.
 Phase one included analyses of existing data and primary data collection, which was completed in April 2021.
-In phase two, public feedback was sought through a virtual town hall held in June 2021.
+In phase two, public feedback was sought through a virtual community meeting held on June 10th, 2021.
 The final report with recommendations was submitted to the City of Somerville's Department of Health and Human Services in June 2021, during phase three.